 “These kids are coming here and for a lot of them, their faith is being strengthened.
 For others, they’re being introduced to the Christian faith for the very first time,” Colwell said.
 “So to have the 10 Commandments and their meanings in their own heart language makes the material a little more digestible for these students.
 Then once they graduate and go back home, taking the books back to share with family members is a big deal.”

-When learning about SPLHS, “I saw a real opportunity for these students to have good Lutheran literature in their own language – both for studying and for taking home with them,” said Rev. Rod Benkendorf, LHF development associate.
+When learning about SPLHS, “I saw a real opportunity for these students to have good Lutheran literature in their own language – both for studying and for taking home with them,” said Rev. Rod Benkendorf, a past LHF development associate.